You can use email securely and still remain compliant with HIPAA. Here are seven tips for securely using email in a HIPAA-compliant organization.

 A privacy statement should be automatically appended to the end of every outgoing email.
 Your statement reminds recipients that email is inherently insecure, states that the email is privileged and confidential, and tells the recipient who to contact if they are not the right person.
 Speak with your email / IT provider - they should be able to set this up for you.

 HIPAA Business Associate Agreements are required under HIPAA.
 Don’t use an email provider who refuses to sign HIPAA Business Associate agreements for your medical practice.
 Paid Google and Microsoft365 services will sign such an agreement, as part of making them HIPAA compliant email.
-Free services like free Gmail, Yahoo Mail, Hotmail/Outlook.com won’t.
+Free services like free Gmail, Yahoo Mail, and Hotmail/Outlook.com won’t.

 Companies will give you all sorts of reasons as to why they won’t sign a Business Associate agreement.
 Here are a few that we’ve heard: